SciRooPlot/SciRooPlot/README.md

   plot[1].AddLegend(0.5, 0.8);
   // if you leave out the xy pad coordinates, the framework will try to auto-place the legend without overlapping your data or the axes plot[1].AddLegend();

+  // it is possible to add multiple legends to the plot (as done above) which are then identified by the order they were added
+  // in order to express that the lable for a specific data should be put in the second legend you can do the following: plot[1].AddData("function1", "inputIdentifierA", "my lable in second legend").SetLegendID(2);

+  // the styles and colors of the respective legend entries are by default based on the data that is represented
+  // you can however override this and specify different default settings for the legend plot[1].GetLegend(2).SetDefaultLineWidth(5.);
+  // modifications can also be done on per entry: plot[1].GetLegend(2).GetEntry(1).SetLineColor(kRed);
+  // (again please have a look at inc/Plot.h for the list of possibilities)

-  // in a similar way you can add a text box to your plot plot[1].AddText("my important description spanning // over two lines");
+  // similar to the legend boxes you can add a text box to your plot plot[1].AddText("my important description spanning // over two lines");
   // or
   plot[1].AddText(0.2, 0.9, "this is // where I // want my text");